 Measure and reduce the Company's impact on climate change: Mining is an energy-intensive business, and Barrick understands the important link between energy use and GHG emissions.
-By measuring and effectively managing its energy use, the Company can reduce its draw from local energy grids, reduce its GHG emissions, achieve more efficient production, and reduce its costs.
+By measuring and effectively managing its energy use, the Company can assess opportunities for production and energy efficiencies and reduce its GHG emissions.
 Barrick already has a clear, scientifically-based emissions-reduction roadmap, which targets at least a 30% reduction in GHG emissions by 2030 against the 2018 baseline of 7,541 kilotonnes carbon dioxide equivalent, with a defined interim reduction target of 15%, while maintaining a steady production profile.
 The Company's GHG emissions reduction target is not static and will be updated as Barrick identifies and implements new GHG emissions reduction opportunities.
 Ultimately, Barrick's vision is net zero GHG emissions by 2050 achieved primarily through GHG emissions reductions, with some offsets for hard-to-abate emissions.
 Site-level plans to improve energy efficiency, integrate clean and renewable energy sources, and reduce GHG emissions will also be strengthened.
 The Company plans to supplement its corporate GHG emissions reduction target with context-based, site-specific GHG emissions reduction targets.